 Even today, in the Government spending review nothing has been added for carers!

-Let me give you example, this is a small list of the type of work a professional paid full time care worker in a care home can undertake.
+Let me give you an example, this is a small list of the type of work a professional paid full-time care worker in a care home can undertake.
+Unpaid carers will look at this list and say yep I do all of that as well.
+But I don’t get respite, I can’t clock off after my shift and I certainly don’t get paid a decent wage for it.

 - Personal care – washing, oral care,